Meet The Team

 When she has any spare time Alison likes to climb mountains, shoot and coach archery, get on her bike, ski, golf, plays tennis, cook and support her children.
 She continues to travel the world and attend regular continuing professional development courses for physio and archery!

 Guy has worked as a physiotherapist since graduating from Sheffield Hallam University in 2006.
 The majority of his early career was spent moving up the ranks in the Derby County Football Club where he eventually reached the 1st Team Assistant Physiotherapist position.
-He then moved on to be Head Physio at Burton Albion Football Club for a time, until family commitments led him to accepting a lead musculoskeletal physiotherapist post within an orthopaedic triage service based in Derby.
-He has been involved with Derbyshire Sports Injury Clinic for approaching 4 year now on a part-time basis.
+He then moved on to be Head Physio at Burton Albion Football Club for a time, until family commitments led him to splitting his time between working at our clinic and as part-time lead musculoskeletal physiotherapist within an orthopaedic triage service based in Derby.
 Clinically, he has interests in acupuncture, manual therapy and myofascial release techniques.

-Guy has recently completed his Diploma in Musculoskeletal Medicine and is about to embark on his Masters Degree in Orthopaedic Medicine
+Guy has recently completed his Diploma in Musculoskeletal Medicine and is hoping to begin his Masters Degree in Orthopaedic Medicine in the future.

-Outside of work, he loves spending time with his wife and two young daughters, all we as helping on on his parents smallholding with amongst other things, a herd of alpacas!
+Outside of work, he loves spending time with his wife and three young daughters, all we as helping on on his parents smallholding with amongst other things, a herd of alpacas!